BEEF

 Frequently Asked Questions

-There are currently no canonical spin-offs in development at Netflix.
-Instead of creating spin-offs, creator Lee Sung Jin transitioned the main show into an anthology series to explore new characters and conflicts each season.
+There are no canonical spin-offs currently in development for the franchise.
+Instead of creating separate spin-off shows, the creator chose to turn the main series into an anthology.
+This allows the show to explore brand new characters and conflicts each season while maintaining the same thematic focus on passive aggressive rivalries.

 FAQs Updated: March 2026